vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/acts.md

 # Useful Act Properties

-1. The following methods can be used to obtian useful act information:
+1. The following properties can be used to obtain useful act information:

 	<pre>// Get the ID of the act.
 	String actId = act.ActId;